sireum/v2-website/website-amandroid/src/main/rst/source/intentInjection.rst

 1. App **name**: com.subsplash.thechurchapp; **Source**: Google Play

-   Detected **Problem**: The attacker injects an “url” string into the app through an Intent, and the app accesses the "url" later.
+   Detected **Problem**: The attacker injects an “url” string into the app through an Intent, and the app accesses the "url" later. :doc:`(More Details)<problemDetails/injectionDetails/app1Details>`

 2. App **name**: com.kamagames.notepad; **Source**: Google Play

-   Detected **Problem**: The destination of an ICC depends on an incoming intent controlled by the attacker.
+   Detected **Problem**: The destination of an ICC depends on an incoming intent controlled by the attacker. :doc:`(More Details)<problemDetails/injectionDetails/app2Details>`